heriwr/heriwr.github.io/docs/core-rules/plain-term-rules.md

 ## Magic

-You have **Magic Dice**, equal to your training in Magic.
-A Novice has 1 magic dice, an adept has two, an expert has three and a master has four.
+You have four **Magic Dice**.
+When you cast a spell, you can use one Magic Dice per person or object you want to affect.
+You can only cast spells on things you can see or touch.
+One magic die is equal to a 10ft area.

-Wearing Robes increases your Magic Dice by 1, and each piece of armour reduces your Magic Dice by 1.
+Wearing Robes increases your Magic Dice by 1.